UPPMAX/programming_formalisms/docs/sessions/lifecycle/README.md

     Learners ...

+    - understand what a software development phase is
-    - understand what the project is about
+    - understand what a software development lifecycle is
+    - can name the two main categories of software development lifecycle models
-    - understand why the course project is set up as such
+    - understand which software development phases the course uses
-    - are a collaborator of the course project's GitHub repository
+    - understand which software development lifecycle models the course uses
-    - can modify the content of the course project's GitHub repository from GitHub

 ??? question "For teachers"